MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 > [!NOTE]
 > When you installed SharePoint Server, the user account from which you ran the installation was granted the appropriate permissions to run Windows PowerShell cmdlets.

-On the application server that hosts the SharePoint ServerCentral Administration website , follow these steps:
+On the application server that hosts the SharePoint ServerCentral Administration website, follow these steps:

 1. Make sure you're using the same user account as when you installed SharePoint Server.
 This account is granted the appropriate permissions to run Window Powershell cmdlets.